 They received good, consistent reviews on Amazon, were a step cheaper than the Stahn option and they are made in the US.
 I chose the model with the 3-50 psi adjustment range.

 They’re quite small (36.7mm X 15.9mm/1.445″ X 0.625″) but feel nice and solid.
 Why?
 Well that’s because they are constructed of 100% solid brass.
 They come set from the factory for ~ 12 psi.
 Since I don’t have bead locker wheels I was apprehensive about airing down into the teen or even single digit psi range so I immediately swapped the factory installed silver springs (5-20 psi) for the included red springs which have a 5-50 psi range.
-After a couple of tries adjusting them, re-inflating the tires and seeing where they stop I’ve gotten them all to stop deflating at ~20 psi, warm, at sea level.
+During our first year of having the deflators we paid close attention to what PSI each of them “popped” closed at and repeatedly adjusted them to where all four ended up in the ‘teens and one pair was a few pounds higher than the other pair.
+The lower PSI pair (I wrote 1-4 with a Sharpie on them) usually ends up at 12-14 and I put those two on the front axle.
+The other two stop from 16-18 and I use those on the rear axle just because I think that the heavier half of the vehicle can use that extra “uumph” especially when we are bouncing around offroad.
+Depending on temperature and altitude those PSI numbers can vary +/- 5 PSI.
+After a couple of tries adjusting them, re-inflating the tires and seeing where they stop I’ve gotten them all to stop deflating at under 20 psi, warm, at sea level.
+If I am really in a fine-tuning mood I then take out my ARB pressure gauge and drop the pressure to what, exactly I think might be optimal.
+I never, ever, take out my ARB dual compressor just to add pressure for an offroad excursion.
+I use that strictly for the “Big” air-up after an extended run in conditions that warranted the previous air-down.
 It takes a couple tries but once you fine tune and set the psi where you want it you can assume it will just always work as you expect.
 They work incredibly easy.
 Twist on, pull ring, tires deflate to set pressure.
 Remove.

 By the time you are done putting on the fourth one, the first one is usually done or close to it.